 Each child is assigned a personal coat cubby in their classroom.
 They are also asked to bring a personal backpack and folder each day they are in class.
 With daily use and instruction by the staff, students become accustomed to keeping their belongings in their backpacks.
+We request that you leave toys at home, with the exception of "Show and Share" and other special days.
 (Back to top)

 Please use good judgment and keep your child at home if he/she shows signs of the following:

 Please use the “24 Hour” rule when judging your child’s health in coming to school.
 If your child has vomited, had a temperature, or had diarrhea in the past 24 hours, please keep he/she at home.
 This means if your child has not been able to eat solid foods, if he/she has had more than two loose stools or if his/hers temperature has been over 100 degrees in the last 24 hours.
 DO NOT SEND YOUR CHILD TO SCHOOL.

 Other reasons for exclusion from class are: Pink Eye with white or yellow discharge until 24 hours after treatment, Scabies until treatment has been completed, Lice/Nits until checked and cleared by the County Nurse, Strep throat until 24 hrs. after treatment and no fever, Chickenpox until 6 days of rash or all lesions crusted, Impetigo until 24 hrs. after treatment, Cold Sore/fever blisters in a child who cannot control drooling until sores are scabbed, Rash with fever or behavior changes, Ringworm until treatment has started.